emberm-86/Swiss-Re-1345-1/README.md

 Total with discount:               7,90 CHF
 ========================

-Press X to return to the Main Menu
+Press X to return to the Main Menu!
 ```
 That's it :)